High & Dry (1987 TV series): Plot

 Ron Archer and his son Trevor decide to buy an old decrepit pier, with Midbourne Council having put it up for sale for just five shillings.
-After visiting his brother-in-law Richard Talbot, manager of the local bank, Ron asks for a £2000 loan for maintenance costs, which he must guarantee to pay once he buys to pier.
-Richard is aghast at the prospect of giving someone a £2000 pound loan, especially a man like Ron.
+After visiting his brother-in-law Richard Talbot, manager of the local bank, Ron asks for a £2000 loan for maintenance costs, which he must guarantee to pay once he buys the pier.
+Richard is aghast at the prospect of giving someone a £2000 loan, especially a man like Ron.
 However, Ron has expected this to happen, so he blackmails Richard into giving him the loan.
 With financial costs all sorted, Ron and Trevor, with an uneasy Richard acting as financial advisor, meet with Midbourne Council to discuss the pier.
 When Richard starts having second thoughts again, Ron blackmails him further, and forms a solution for paying off the loan.
 With that all sorted, the council and the new owners of Midbourne Pier raise their glasses in celebration.
 Midbourne Pier is theirs.